alberto56/drupal8tests/README.md

 Keeping your unit tests under 30 seconds, and your entire test suite under a few minutes, will

-Use CI, Stan
+Use CI
-Review code, Roy
+Review code
-BrowserTestBase, Gus
-WebTestBase, Lee
-KernelTestBase, Will
-UnitTestBase, Dick
+BrowserTestBase
+WebTestBase
+KernelTestBase
+UnitTestBase
 Behat, Mink, PhantomJs
 AVA
+Coverage
+Lint